vatlidak/cucs-sea-hmwk1/README.md

 * Note that if an error occurs in "user.group" portion of a ACL or CREATE comand, the lines following the error are dropped -- but the ones preceeding the error are resulting to valid ACLs.

-## TODO
-* ACL checks: What superceeds what?
-Append no permission ACL; where does rw go?
-* Format of Errors when OK of the same line appears
-*  ACL - and only - in ACL set command. <-- Error

 ## Run
 * make build